Tax Assessment Areas

 - This benefit is not available to spouses or same sex domestic partners of Syracuse University campus ROTC employees and Hendricks Chapel employees and is subject to cessation at any time at the determination of Syracuse University’s Chancellor and President or his/her designee.
 So, any RTB used by Syracuse University campus employees of ROTC and of Hendricks Chapel (who are not otherwise benefits eligible employees of Syracuse University) for undergraduate or graduate level courses is taxable income to the employee of ROTC and of Hendricks Chapel.
 The value of the RTB will be reported by Syracuse University on Form 1099 to the IRS and to employees of ROTC and of Hendricks Chapel who use it.

-A Syracuse University application form, instructions, and a flow chart to assist eligible employees in their determination of whether the RTB they use for such graduate courses is taxable may be found here.
+A Syracuse University application form, instructions, and a flow chart to assist eligible employees in their determination of whether the RTB they use for such graduate courses is taxable may be found on the BFAS website.
 It is recommended that employees carefully read these documents and also consult with their personal tax advisor to determine whether or not their graduate RTB usage qualifies to be non-taxable, and whether or not to submit the application.
 Please note that tax treatment is based upon the University’s review of the application.

 For questions relating to Educational Assistance Plan and the taxation of RTB, please contact Human Resources.